Summer of Success: Save 40% on Your 3-Day Fast Track Purchase

 Adding Memory Care to Your Assisted Living Startup Costs

-Once your first home runs smoothly, adding memory care can double your revenue per resident.
-Memory care residents typically pay $6,000 to $10,000 monthly — a 50-100% premium over standard assisted living.
+Once your first home runs smoothly, adding memory care can significantly increase your revenue per resident.
+Memory care residents typically pay $6,000 to $10,000 monthly, a 50 to 100 percent premium over standard assisted living.

-The opportunity is massive.
-The roadmap is proven.
-The only variable is you.
+The opportunity is real.
+The formula is established.
+The only variable is whether you take the next step.

 Email This Article